svhoy/uwb_zephyr_dwm3001cdk/README.md

 # UWB Indoor Sport Tracking Project
 A Zephyr based Project for uwb module DWM3001cdk based on nRF52832 and DW3110 Transceiver.

 I like to implement an localization system for sport useage (espcially Badminton).
-This work is for my Master Thieses at FH Dortmund.

 This Project works with different distance measurment types, SS-TWR and ADS-TWR.
 Maybe more will be added in future.
 The main Project folder is Sports Indoor Tracking.
 Besides this I try to provide simple examples to work with differnt stages of the project.